xpack/web-jekyll/pages/index.md

 The development environments are based on:

-- **CentOS 6** Docker images, used to build the GNU/Linux and Windows distributions
+- **Ubuntu 12** Docker images, used to build the Intel GNU/Linux and Windows distributions
+- **Ubuntu 16** Docker images, used to build the Arm GNU/Linux distributions
 - **macOS 10.10** tools, used to build the macOS Intel distributions